 Each day, the Welcome programme offers an exciting, flexible, individualised 30-minute session, when students can work on ‘core skills’ and prepare for learning.

-Our weekly Learning Enrichment Activity Programme (LEAP) gives students the opportunity to choose from a range of enrichment activities such as African drumming, rebound therapy, fitness and film making.
-They also get the opportunity to care for our school rabbits in our very own ‘Pets Corner’.
+Our Learning Enrichment Activity Programme (LEAP) gives students the opportunity to choose from a range of enrichment activities.

 We offer educational visits plus recreational, social and physical activities.
-Sporting, drama and music events feature strongly, as well as art and design which is an important part of our curriculum.
+Sport, drama and music events feature strongly, as well as art and design, which is an important part of our curriculum.
 Each year our students can participate in a production.

 Our specialist approaches ensure that sensory skills are maximised and programmes are developed for each child with the sensory input needed to help them reach their potential.
-Students encounter controlled sensory experiences in the Multi Sensory Interactive Learning Environment (MILE) Room, or within their classrooms.
-These activities and experiences encourage and develop their independence and communication.
+Activities and experiences encourage and develop students’ independence and communication.